WilliwadelmaWisky/blog/journal/dev.md

 > [!IMPORTANT]
 > The following story is not in completely chronological order in reality.
 Some chapters are moved to create a structure for the story so it is not a complete mess.

-## Starting game development journey with already familiar Unreal Engine 4
+## Starting game development journey with the already familiar Unreal Engine 4
 ![Unreal Engine](https://img.shields.io/badge/-Unreal%20Engine-313131?style=for-the-badge&logo=unreal-engine&logoColor=white)

 <p align="justify">